Acacia victoriae: Description

 Acacia victoriae matures into a shrub-like tree with multiple trunks.
 It reaches a height of about 5–6 m and is moderately fast growing.
 It has a life-span of about 10–15 years.
 The tree has a large root system, known to extend to 20 m.
 It is able to survive drought fairly well, but not in severe drought, though it can regenerate from suckers.
 Flowering begins in August and continues into late December, depending on the region in which the tree is found.

 The branches of Acacia victoriae are covered in small spines that are about 1 cm in length.
 During flowering, the branches are fully clustered with yellowish and strongly scented flowers.
 Each flower is in a pair within the 12 cm cluster.
 Seeds are found in 8 cm pale-coloured pods.
 The seeds themselves are about 0.5 cm and brown in colour.
 The timing of seed maturation varies.

 Distribution and ecology

 Acacia victoriae is found in arid and semiarid areas, generally in alkaline soils including clayey alluvials, grey cracking clays and saline loams on floodplains, alluvial flats, rocky hillsides and ridges.
 Animals such as birds and small mammals are known to use the tree as protection.
 The seeds and foliage also offer a source of food to animals.

 Uses

 Food

 The nitrogen-containing seeds are used in breads as well as ground up as meal.
-Aboriginals are helping to apply their methods in using the seeds from A. victoriae for food.
+Aboriginal Australians are helping to apply their methods in using the seeds from A. victoriae for food.
 The seeds have also been used as fodder, being a good source of protein.